Skip to main content

 (Optional) Add more later

-The dialog remembers your install — re-open it any time to add another repo.
-If your access token ever expires for good (you revoked it on Bitbucket, or the consumer secret was rotated), the Bitbucket tab will show Re-connect Bitbucket instead of the picker.
+The dialog remembers your connection — re-open it any time to add another repo.
+Tokens refresh automatically; you only need to come back here if you revoke Lettuce on Bitbucket or otherwise invalidate the connection.
+In that case the Bitbucket tab shows Re-connect Bitbucket instead of the picker.

 Disconnecting

-Owners can disconnect the Bitbucket install from the Lettuce side at DELETE /v1/integrations/bitbucket (a UI button is on the roadmap).
+Owners can disconnect the Bitbucket integration from the Lettuce side under Settings → Connected integrations (or via the DELETE /v1/integrations/bitbucket API).
 Disconnecting:

-• Removes the provider_installations row, which discards your access + refresh tokens.
+• Discards the stored access and refresh tokens.

 • Leaves all your existing repos in place — they keep working as long as they’re public.
 Private repos will fail their next re-clone until you reconnect or switch them to a paste-URL with credentials.